-\citet{Vikram2013} investigated the possibility of carrying out this test using currently available data but they were unable to test the difference between the stellar and gaseous rotation curves.
+\cite{Vikram2013} investigated the possibility of carrying out this test using currently available data but they were unable to test the difference between the stellar and gaseous rotation curves.
 The main reason for this is the following: Historically, the rotation curves of galaxies are measured using either \ha{} or the 21 cm line. \ha{} is produced by the recombination of hot ionized gas around massive stars, called the Stromgren sphere, whilst the 21cm line is produced by neutral hydrogen gas.
 Both of these lines probe the unscreened gaseous components of the galaxies.
 Hence, there is no screened component with which to compare the measured rotation velocities and no quantitative statements could be made.
 This leaves the effect described above an untested prediction.

 With high quality data, it would be possible to derive the stellar rotation curves from stellar absorption lines.
-In this paper we do this using data obtained for six low surface brightness galaxies by \citet{Pizzella2008} and attempt to constrain the model parameters.
-One well-studied theory which utilises the chameleon effect is $f(R)$ gravity \citep{Brax08}.
-The general class of chameleon-like theories is parametrised by two numbers but $f(R)$ theories have one of these fixed, which makes them useful prototype theories to explore.
-These theories are parametrised by the dimensionless number $f_{R0}$.
+In this paper we do this using data obtained for six low surface brightness galaxies by \cite{Pizzella2008} and attempt to constrain the model parameters.
+One well-studied theory which utilizes the chameleon effect is $f(R)$ gravity \cite{Brax08}.
+The general class of chameleon-like theories is parametrized by two numbers but $f(R)$ theories have one of these fixed, which makes them useful prototype theories to explore.
+These theories are parametrized by the dimensionless number $f_{R0}$.
 More general chameleon (and similar) models have two parameters, $\chi_c$ and $\alpha$.

-This paper is organised as follows: In section \ref{sec:theory} we give a brief introduction to chameleon theories of gravity and describe the observational effect we are looking for.
-In section \ref{sec:data} we describe the data we will use and briefly summarise the measurement of stellar and gaseous rotation curves.
+This paper is organized as follows: In section \ref{sec:theory} we give a brief introduction to chameleon theories of gravity and describe the observational effect we are looking for.
+In section \ref{sec:data} we describe the data we will use and briefly summarize the measurement of stellar and gaseous rotation curves.
 Section \ref{sec:systematics} describes the systematics involved in the measurement and possible ways to correct it and section \ref{sec:analysis} describes the analysis of the rotation curves.
 We discuss our results and draw our conclusions in sections \ref{sec:discussion} and \ref{sec:conclusion} respectively.